lakshya076/Galaxy-Collision-Simulator-/README.md

 ## Project Overview & Roadmap

-This project is built incrementally following a rigorous engineering roadmap:
+This project is built incrementally following the roadmap:

-- **Phase 1-4: Foundation & Spatial DB Integration** - Standardized particle representations, memory pooling, and importing stellar catalogs from spatial data sources.
-This was completed in another project first stored as **[Spatial_DB Repository](https://github.com/lakshya076/Spatial_DB)**
+- **Foundation & Spatial DB Integration** - Standardized particle representations, memory pooling, and importing stellar catalogs from spatial data sources.
+This was completed in another project first stored as **[Spatial_DB Repository](https://github.com/lakshya076/Spatial_DB)**.
+The full data is stored in the Octree format to optimize Barnes-Hut later.
-- **Phase 5: Initial Conditions Generator** - Mathematical generation of stable galaxies using
+- **Initial Conditions Generator** - Mathematical generation of stable galaxies using
   - Miyamoto-Nagai stellar discs
   - Hernquist bulges
   - Dark Matter Halos
-- **Phase 6: Barnes-Hut Physics Core** - Bottom-up mass aggregation and fast gravitational force calculation using the $\theta = \frac{s}{d}$ approximation.
+- **Barnes-Hut Gravity Approximation and Leapfrog Integration** - Bottom-up mass aggregation and fast gravitational force calculation using the $\theta = \frac{s}{d}$ approximation.
-- **Phase 7: The Master Simulation Loop** - Main temporal integration loop connecting the octree structures with Newtonian physics over time steps ($\Delta t$).
+- **Master Simulation Loop** - Main temporal integration loop connecting the octree structures with Newtonian physics over time steps ($\Delta t$).
-- **Phase 8: Live OpenGL Graphics Pipeline** - Real-time visualization using GLFW/GLEW with a free-flying WASD camera.
-The unified `Star` memory layout streams directly into OpenGL Vertex Buffer Objects (VBOs) with zero overhead.
+- **Live OpenGL Graphics Pipeline** - Real-time visualization using GLFW/GLEW with a free-flying WASD camera.
+The `PlaybackStar` memory layout streams directly into OpenGL Vertex Buffer Objects (VBOs) with zero overhead.
-- **Phase 9: Offline Physics Baking** - Decoupling the engine into a background Physics Baker (dumps binary data to SSD) and a GPU Playback Viewer for 144+ FPS scrubbing of extremely heavy simulations.
+- **Offline Physics Baking** - Decoupling the engine into a background Physics Baker (dumps binary data to SSD) and a GPU Playback Viewer for an adjustable FPS viewing of extremely heavy simulations.
+- **GPU/CUDA Optimization** - CPU based simulation cost around 2 seconds per frame generation.
+CUDA optimizations were made to run the heavy compute directly onto the GPU to reduce this time to ~0.4 seconds per frame generation.

 ---